mpusz/wg21-papers/src/2980R1_a_motivation_scope_and_plan_for_a_quantities_and_units_library.md

   quantity equation (in case of derived quantities), quantity kind, and dimension.
 - References (temporary name to be bikeshedded) are numeric wrappers over a quantity specification and a unit.
+- `std::quantity_point` is an incompatible generalization of `std::chrono::time_point`.
+- Absolute point origin is a compile-time constant defining an absolute origin for `std::quantity_point` of a specific quantity type.
+- Relative point origin is a compile-time constant defining an origin relative to another point origin.

 Below, we provide a short overview of estimated additional framework-related costs associated with providing support for the following features (based on our current implementation experience):